-• 7-Year Time Limit
+• Extension of the 7-Year Time Limit

 The Program's policy on extension of the 7-year limit for the degree is and always has been interpreted on a case-by-case basis.
 However, there are fundamental statements regarding extension that apply in all cases.